MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-configure-passwordless-datasource.md

 > - Configure passwordless database connection in Oracle WebLogic offers with the Azure portal.
 > - Validate the database connection.

-The offers support passwordless connections for the following database:
+The offers support passwordless connections for the following databases:

 > [!div class="checklist"]
 > - PostgreSQL